Community Engagement Services

 attended community empowerment events, including programming such as:

 • Middle Eastern Poetry Festival

 • Women’s Group

-To learn more about our upcoming community events, or to learn more about our volunteer opportunities supporting our community engagement program, email our Community Engagement Specialist Ekram Abdullah at:
+To learn more about our upcoming community events, or to learn more about our volunteer opportunities supporting our community engagement program, email our Community Engagement Specialist Ekram Hanna at:

 They shared with me information on their services, including their English Conversation Group and Women’s Group.
 I started meeting new people, making friends, and building relationships within the community.

 Through these regular group meetings, I learned about IMAS programs and began attending workshops and classes in areas such as how to use public transportation —which had been a major challenge for me— computer skills training, knitting classes, and others.

 In IMAS, I feel like there is a place where I belong and people who support me, encourage my interests, and advise me in areas where I need guidance.